balena-io/docs/pages/faq/troubleshooting/faq.md

 ##### It appears that there is a centralized master running (in cloud) and agents running on devices.
 Is that accurate?

 Yes.
 In fact there are multiple services running on the cloud and the devices communicate with some of them.
-On the device we run our agent in a Docker container, like a user fleet.
+On the device we run our agent in a Docker container, like user-deployed containers.

 ##### What type of encryption do you use over OpenVPN?
 SSL/TLS/AES-256?
 Mutual key authentication? over SSH?